Man whose car struck crowd outside LA club, injuring 30, was shot, attacked by crowd

 Police said they received a call around 2 a.m. regarding an assault with a deadly weapon and traveled to the scene outside the club in the Rampart Village area of Los Angeles.

-There, they found the suspected driver of the car-ramming being attacked by bystanders, one of whom managed to shoot the driver before fleeing the scene.
+There, they found the suspected driver of the car-ramming being attacked by bystanders, one of whom shot the driver, before fleeing the scene.

-LAPD Public Information Officer Jeffrey Lee said the condition of the driver was still unknown, but added "thankfully as of right now, nobody has died from this."
+The suspected driver, 29-year-old Fernando Ramirez, was taken to hospital, where he has been charged with assault with a deadly weapon.
+He was not seriously injured by the gunshot.

 On Saturday afternoon, the Los Angeles Fire Department said in a press release that 23 of the 30 adults who needed medical attention were taken to local hospitals for "assorted injuries, including 7 in critical condition, 6 in serious condition and 10 in fair condition."
 Seven injured people declined ambulance transportation, the department also said.

+LAPD Public Information Officer Jeffrey Lee said: "thankfully as of right now, nobody has died from this."

-Lee said that it was not immediately clear what caused the man to plow into the crowd, but that officers had been made aware of a potential dispute between the driver and patrons inside the nightclub and that the man had been ejected from the establishment prior to the ramming episode.
+Lee said that it was not immediately clear what caused the driver to plow into the crowd, but that officers had been made aware of a potential dispute between the driver and patrons inside the nightclub, and that he had been ejected from the establishment prior to the ramming episode.

 "The primary focus is going to be what led to this," Lee said.
 "What caused this driver to plow into this crowd?
 Was it intentional, was it not intentional?
 Was it DUI related?
 Was it personal?
 We don't know, but detectives will look at all those angles."

+L.A.
+Fire Department spokesperson Brian Humphrey told LAist that the suspected driver's car struck a food stand, a valet stand, and then struck and injured dozens.
+At that point, bystanders attacked the driver, before someone at the scene shot him.
+Humphrey said the suspected shooter then fled the location.

-Lee said police are looking for the suspected shooter, described as a Hispanic male, about 5 feet 9 inches tall, 180 pounds and bald.
+LAPD officer Jeffrey Lee said police are still looking for the suspected shooter, described as a Hispanic male, about 5 feet 9 inches tall, 180 pounds and bald.
 He said the man is to be considered armed and dangerous.

 Fire Capt.
 Adam VanGerpen told the Associated Press that a line of people — the majority female — were waiting to enter the nightclub, the Vermont Hollywood, when they were struck by the Nissan Versa that also hit a taco truck and valet stand.